chilyoon/timeout/README.md

 # Release Note

+## Plan for Version 0.1.2
+* Unnecessary messages from the bot should be deleted.

 ## Version 0.1.1
 * Send additional message if timeout was applied successfully.
 * "timeout" should not be able to timeout itself.